Change pharmacy ownership (not involving relocation)

 Claiming for PBS medicinesThe Commonwealth will reimburse approved suppliers for PBS medicines supplied to Australian residents and eligible overseas visitors.

-Once recommended or approved, the forms below should be completed, including the Pharmacy Approval Number issued, and emailed to Services Australia at the address on each form.
+Once recommended or approved by the Department of Health, to set up online PBS claiming with Service Australia, the forms below should be completed, including the Pharmacy Approval Number issued, and emailed to Services Australia at the address on each form.
+(Please do not email these forms to the Department of Health.)

 - Online claiming for Pharmaceutical Benefits Scheme - application and terms and conditions form